Finnish Border Guard: History

+Ranks

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

 Current activities

 After the Second World War, the Border Guards were placed on all Finnish borders.
-In 1950s, the Sea Guard was attached to the Border Guard.
+In the 1950s, the Sea Guard was attached to the Border Guard.
 Since then, the Border Guard has received a fine public image.
 It is famed for the wilderness skills of its guards foot-patrolling the forest-covered Russian border, its good efficiency in catching the few illegal border crossers and for the fact that it is the only state authority in large parts of Lapland.
 In these matters it resembles the popular image of the Royal Canadian Mounted Police.
 The Border Guard of Finland is one of the links of the chain of protectors of the external borders of the European Union and Schengen agreement.